TheSSDGuy/gvsoc-core/models/pcie_vfio_bridge/README.md

 ## Overview

-This module provides a **VFIO-user based PCIe endpoint bridge** between **GVSoC** and **QEMU**.
+This module implements a **VFIO-user based PCIe endpoint bridge** between **GVSoC** and **QEMU**.
-The goal is to allow a simulated SoC inside GVSoC to expose a PCIe device that can be attached to a virtual machine running in QEMU.
+It allows a simulated accelerator or memory-facing device inside GVSoC to be exposed to a QEMU guest as a PCIe endpoint.

 In this setup: